This add-on is operated by Knapsack Sp. z o.o.

 When you use a trial plan, you can test Knapsack Pro for 14 days with active API usage.
 For instance, when you don’t use Knapsack Pro API over the weekend or when you are busy with other work, your trial days are waiting for you.
 CI configuration can take time especially when you are migrating from one CI provider to another.
 If you need more time for testing just let us know.
 We would be happy to extend your trial period and help you with CI and project configuration.

 Attaching the add-on to another app

 Attaching the add-on can be useful for instance when you have staging and production Heroku app.
-You can provision Knapsack Pro add-on for production application and later attach it to staging application so all developers could easily access the add-on from Heroku dashboard.
+You can provision the Knapsack Pro add-on for the production applications and later attach it to the staging applications so all developers could easily access the add-on from the Heroku dashboard.

 The Knapsack Pro user dashboard can be accessed via the CLI:

 or by visiting the Heroku Dashboard, selecting the application, and then selecting Knapsack Pro from the Add-ons menu.

 In the user dashboard, you can find a list of your projects and all associated API tokens for each project.
 Each test suite should have a separate API token.
 For instance, you have a Ruby on Rails project and you have RSpec tests for backend API.
 You also have Cucumber tests for end-to-end testing.
 In such a case, you need to generate 2 API tokens.
 One for RSpec and the second API token for Cucumber tests.